 Most people are somewhat nervous during an encounter with the police.
-They might not know what to say.
-They might not want to say or do the wrong thing.
-They might not know, or trust, that the police are talking to them for the reasons they said.
-Are they just being questioned?
-Or are they being arrested?
+You might not know what to say.
+You don't want to say or do the wrong thing.
+You may not trust that the police are talking to you for the reasons they said.
+Are the police just questioning you?
+Or are they arresting you?

 Is a Police Detention an Arrest?

-A person is not required to answer police questions.
+A person is generally not required to answer police questions.
 They can decline to answer and ask to leave.
-If the police officer says they cannot leave, they have been detained, but they have not yet been arrested.
+Often, police question a person and release them.

 Who Can Make a Legal Arrest?

-Police can make an arrest if they have an arrest warrant and sometimes when they do not have a warrant.
-In some situations, an arrest is mandatory.
-In general, the police may make an arrest without a warrant if they have strong suspicions that a felony crime was committed.
+Police officers can make an arrest if they have an arrest warrant.
+Generally, the warrant requirement applies to any arrest.
+There are exceptions to the requirement, though.
+In general, the police may arrest without a warrant if they have probable cause that the suspect committed a felony.

-Sometimes a private citizen can make a warrantless arrest.
-When and how that is allowed varies by state statute.
-For example, Minnesota's statute allows a private person to arrest another:
+Sometimes, a private citizen can make an arrest.
+When and how it is allowed varies by state law.
+For example, Minnesota law allows a private person to arrest another:

-- When the person arrested has committed a felony, although not in the arresting person's presence; or
+- When the person arrested has committed a felony, although not in the arresting person's presence

-- When a felony has in fact been committed, and the arresting person has reasonable cause for believing the person arrested to have committed it."
+- When a felony has been committed, and the arresting person has reasonable cause for believing the person arrested to have committed it

-The Fourth Amendment of the U.S. Constitution requires that the police have "probable cause" before they detain someone or search and seize their property.
-It restricts the government from unlawful search and seizure.
-More specifically, the Fourth Amendment states:
+The Fourth Amendment of the U.S. Constitution requires that the police have probable cause before they arrest someone or search and seize their property.
+The Fourth Amendment states:

 Probable cause is based on factual evidence, not suspicions or hunches.
-This evidence can be gathered from:
+Law enforcement may show probable cause using the following:

-- Observation alone (sight, smell, sound): This includes not only observed evidence of a crime but also observations of a familiar pattern of criminal activity, such as when an officer sees a car circling around an area repeatedly or when someone is flashing their headlights
+- Observation alone (sight, smell, sound): This includes not only observed evidence of a crime but also observations of a familiar pattern of criminal activity, such as when an officer sees a car circling an area repeatedly or when someone is flashing their headlights.

 - Witnesses, victims, and informants

-- The collective knowledge of police, as an arresting officer may know of evidence collected by colleagues or other agencies
+- The collective knowledge of police: For example, an arresting officer may know of evidence their colleagues or agency collected

 - Circumstantial evidence that indirectly indicates that a crime has occurred, such as a broken window